Northrop Grumman

-The company is ranked 110th on the Fortune 500 list of America's largest corporations.
-In 2024, 87% of the company's revenues came from the federal government of the United States, while 12% was from international sources.

-Northrop Grumman and its industry partners have won the Collier Trophy nine times, including for the development and production of the James Webb Space Telescope, a space telescope launched in 2021.
+The company was formed in 1994 through the merger of Northrop Corporation and Grumman Aerospace.
+It is ranked 110th on the Fortune 500 list of America's largest corporations.
+In 2024, 87% of the company's revenues came from the US federal government, while 12% was from international sources.
+Northrop Grumman and its industry partners have won the Collier Trophy nine times, including for the development and production of the James Webb Space Telescope, launched in 2021.